gkorpal/minimal-gross/README.md

-# Gross Lattices of Supersingular Elliptic Curves
+# Gross lattices of supersingular elliptic curves

 This repository contains the implementation of the algorithms and the results of the computations described in the paper.